akhst7/Ewing-s-sarcoma-scRNAseq-Analysis-based-on-GSE243347/Preprocessing.md

 ```
 Beacause of the curse of **S3 obj**, the simplest approach, ```sce.500.nodbl.su[, !c("TM506_A18", "TM338_UNK", "TM506_UNK")] or Ewing.500.nodbl.su[, !c("TM506_A18", "TM338_UNK", "TM506_UNK")] does not work.

+The preprocessing does not end here.
+It tuned out that the data contained a significant number of duplicates, happened to be in the category of biotype